baggybin/Secure-Web-Application/README.md

 with password “4uIdo0!” (feel free to add other accounts, but these must exist).

-x Customers can perform the following: o Browse through all your items. o Search products by ID number and browse through the search results. o Search products by name and browse through the search results. o Add displayed items to their shopping cart. o Remove items from their shopping cart. o Add comments to any product. o View comments that have been added to a product. x Administrators can perform: o Add new products to the sale database. o Remove products from the sale database. o Increase/decrease the available amount of any product. x When customers check out, the quantity for your items in the database is adjust correspondingly - make sure the quantity of a product in the database cannot drop below 0. x When customers cancel their order, the database should remain unchanged. x A logging facility: o Every time a customer confirms an order or cancels an order a corresponding entry added to the log (use either a log-file or a table in the database). o Every time an administrator adds or removes a product a corresponding entry is add to the log.
+x Customers can perform the following:
+Browse through all your items.
+Search products by ID number and browse through the search results.
+Search products by name and browse through the search results.
+Add displayed items to their shopping cart.
+Remove items from their shopping cart.
+Add comments to any product.
+View comments that have been added to a product.

+x Administrators can perform:
+Add new products to the sale database.
+Remove products from the sale database.
+Increase/decrease the available amount of any product.

+x When customers check out, the quantity for your items in the database is adjust correspondingly - make sure the quantity of a product in the database cannot drop below 0. x When customers cancel their order, the database should remain unchanged.

-x Your application must avoid the following OWASP Top 10 vulnerabilities: o A1: Injection o A2: Broken Authentication & Session Management o A3: Cross-Site Scripting (XSS) o A4: Insecure Direct Object References o A7: Missing Function Level Access Control o A8: Cross Site Request Forgery (CSRF) o A10: Unvalidated Redirects and Forwards (your application must contain at least o user input-dependant redirect or forward) x You must include a document in your submission that discusses: o What techniques you used to ensure that your application it not vulnerable to t required OWASP Top 10 vulnerabilities. o How you tested your application to ensure your chosen defence is working correctly.
+Every time a customer confirms an order or cancels an order a corresponding entry added to the log (use either a log-file or a table in the database).
+Every time an administrator adds or removes a product a corresponding entry is add to the log.

+x Your application must avoid the following OWASP Top 10 vulnerabilities: